-Editing a book is a complex, multi-part process that is best handled by experienced professionals, even if you are self-publishing, and even if you diligently spend a lot of time self-editing.
+Editing a book is a complex, multi-part process best handled by experienced professionals, even if you are self-publishing, and even if you diligently spend a lot of time self-editing.

-As a regular maker of dog’s dinners myself, I have become intimately acquainted with all five stages and can break down how to edit a book properly, as well as giving you various options depending on your individual needs or budget, and point you to some more resources too.
+As a regular maker of dog’s dinners, I have become intimately acquainted with all five stages.
+In this guide, I break down how to edit a book properly.
+And you’ll get options depending on your individual needs and budget.

-The five main stages of editing are beta readers, self-editing, story editing (which you may know as developmental or content editing), copy editing, and, finally, proofing.
-It’s important to note there certainly isn’t one correct way to edit; you will need to develop your own process.
+Those five stages are: beta readers, self-editing, story editing (which you may know as developmental or content editing), copy editing, and, finally, proofing.
+It’s important to note there isn’t one correct way to edit a book; you need to develop your own process.
 You will find advice on that below as well, along with help on finding an editor.

-Another person has the requisite emotional distance to spot such omissions and to come at your book cold and point out any deficiencies.
-Beta readers more usually look at big picture stuff – story problems.
+Beta readers often focus on big picture stuff – story problems.
 Do your jokes hit the mark?
 Is the core romance believable?
-Did the ending work?
-Are your characters fully fleshed out?
+Did that big ending work?
+Are your characters fleshed out?
 Is the dialog natural?
 And so on.

 Some authors will seek feedback from beta readers after every draft, or on particularly thorny sections more than once.
 Others will only use beta readers at a particular point – like after the final or penultimate draft.

-Personally, I have always liked using beta readers after the second draft, and then I use my final, third draft for incorporating whatever feedback resonated with me, as well as general polish.
+Personally, I have always liked using beta readers after the second draft.
+Then I use my final, third draft for incorporating whatever feedback resonated with me, as well as general polish.
 You will have to plot your own path but feel free to experiment with different approaches.

-Anyone can act as your beta reader, but keep in mind that fellow authors often make the best beta readers of all.
+Anyone can act as your beta reader, but remember that fellow authors often make the best beta readers of all.
 Whoever fills the role, make sure it’s someone willing to give you blunt and honest feedback.
 It might sting more (spoiler: it does sting more!).

-Every beta reader is different, but I usually ask them to focus on story stuff – big picture issues – as the actual text will probably be polished considerably anyway.
+Every beta reader is different, but I usually ask them to focus on story stuff – big picture issues; the actual text will probably be polished anyway.
 What I really need to know is whether the big twist works, or if my villain is compelling enough.

-Finally, also remember that you are not compelled to accept all feedback.
+Finally, remember that you are not compelled to accept all feedback.
 You are the ultimate arbiter of your work, for good or ill.
-Developing the requisite judgement is part of the job, but at the beginning you might benefit from multiple beta readers and listening closely when issues crop up with more than one of them.
+Developing the requisite judgement is part of the job.
+However, at the beginning you might benefit from multiple beta readers and listening closely when the same issues crop up.

-Beta readers can only help so much; the real yeoman’s work of editing a book will be done when self-editing.
+Beta readers can only help so much; the yeoman’s work of editing a book is next.

 Make no mistake: self-editing is not a replacement for professional editing.
 Nor is it optional for those already planning a professional edit.
 It’s a compulsory step when editing a book regardless.

-The more you can improve your manuscript before firing it at your editor, the better the final product will be.
-Self-editing will also improve your overall skill as a writer, and teach you to stop repeating the same mistakes over and over again.
+The more you can improve your manuscript before firing it over to your editor, the better the final product will be.
+Self-editing will also improve your overall skill as a writer.
+It will teach you to stop repeating the same mistakes over and over again.